ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 Shell
 -----

 Shell plugins have been migrated to the new plugin configuration framework.
-It is now possible to customize more settings, and settings which were previously 'global' can now also be overriden using host specific variables.
+It is now possible to customize more settings, and settings which were previously 'global' can now also be overridden using host specific variables.

 For example, ``system_temps`` is a new setting that allows you to control what Ansible will consider a 'system temporary dir'.
 This is used when escalating privileges for a non-administrative user.
 Previously this was hardcoded to '/tmp', which some systems cannot use for privilege escalation.
 This setting now defaults to ``[ '/var/tmp', '/tmp']``.